gskorupa/SignomixCPP/README.md

 ```

 ### Usage
 First step is creation of **HttpClient**.
 You must push to constructor two string values.
 First is your devce EUI number, second is your device secret key.
 These are values which you set on your account in Signomix platform.
 So the concept is: one HttpClient for each device.
-But can change device, also in single client.
+But you can change device, also in single client.
 ```c++
 signomix::HttpClient client("device-eui", "device-secret");